 f) Information concerning the use of consultancy relating to the management system

-3.3.1 On the receipt of application questionnaire the details received shall be reviewed by AM for processing the certification.
-The review shall be conducted in accordance with Review of Application and contract review, if the same is found to be within QRA scope of accreditation, AM forwards the application to QM for Contract Review and Quotation issuance process.
+3.3.1 On the receipt of the application questionnaire the details received shall be reviewed by AM for processing the certification.
+The review shall be conducted under Review of Application and contract review, if the same is found to be within QRA Certification scope of accreditation, AM forwards the application to Accounts Team for Contract Review and Quotation issuance process.

-3.4.1 QM shall prepare a quotation after the contract review based on requirements of Man Days, multi site activities and other considerations.
-Estimation of man days shall be as per QRA procedure “Contract Review”.
-And after obtaining approval from Director Head Of Certification (HOC), shall submit the same to the client.
-The matter shall be followed with the client for securing business.
+3.4.1 Accounts Team shall prepare a quotation after the contract review based on requirements of Man Days, multi-site activities and other considerations.
+Estimation of man-days shall be as per QRA Certification procedure “Contract Review”.
+And after obtaining approval from Director Head Of Certification (HOC), the Accounts Team shall submit the same to the client.
+The matter shall be followed by the client for securing business.

-3.4.2 If the client accepts the quotation of QRA, he will forward the registration fee and On receipt of all these AM shall be required to verify the relevant details of the client’s application, fee quotation reconfirm Contract.
-He may consult Director (HOC) or any other officer of QRA to carry out an accurate review.
+3.4.2 If the client accepts the quotation of QRA Certification, he will forward the registration fee and On receipt of all these AM shall be required to verify the relevant details of the client’s application, fee quotation reconfirm Contract.
+He may consult Director (HOC) or any other officer of QRA Certification to carry out an accurate review.
 Including allocation of the scope sector of the client’s activities coming under the applied scope of registration with the original Questionnaire to check that there is no discrepancy.
-Any discrepancy shall be taken up with the client and differences resolved prior to acceptance of work.
+Any discrepancy shall be taken up with the client and differences resolved before acceptance of work.

-3.4.3 Based on the contract review for the Standards of ISO Certification Services is Applied for, QRA shall determine the competences needed to be included in its audit team and for the certification decision
+3.4.3 Based on the contract review for the Standards of ISO Certification Services is Applied for, QRA Certification shall determine the competencies needed to be included in its audit team and for the certification decision

-3.4.4 QM /AM in consultation with Director (HOC) shall proceed for finalizing the audit team.
-The audit team shall be appointed and composed of auditors (and technical experts, as necessary) who, between them, have the totality of the competences identified by QRA in application review for the certification of the applicant organization.
-The selection of the team shall be performed with reference to the designations of competence of auditors and technical experts and may include the use of both internal and external human resources.
-The selection of the team comprising of Auditors/ Auditor Team including Technical Expert are selected as per QRA Procedure.
+3.4.4 Accounts Team /AM in consultation with Director (HOC) shall proceed for finalizing the audit team.
+The audit team shall be appointed and composed of auditors (and technical experts, as necessary) who, between them, have the totality of the competencies identified by QRA Certification in application review for the certification of the applicant organization.
+The selection of the team shall be performed concerning the designations of the competence of auditors and technical experts and may include the use of both internal and external human resources.
+The selection of the team comprising of Auditors/ Auditor Team including Technical Expert are selected as per QRA Certification Procedure.

 3.4.5 The individual(s) who will be conducting the certification decision shall be appointed ensuring appropriate competence.

-4.0 Initial Certification Audit ( Stage 1 Audit):
+4.0 ISO Certification Process Initial Certification Audit ( Stage 1 Audit):

-QRA proceeds with Initial Certification Audit (Stage-1) audit activity on completion of contract review and acceptance for QRA certification agreements.
-Stage 1 audit which is conducted before the Certification audit at client’s option to provide a macro level assessment of the status of implementation and identification of any major deficiencies in the compliance of the documented quality system with the requirements of the certification standards, for corrective actions to be taken in advance of the certification audit.
+QRA Certification proceeds with Initial Certification Audit (Stage-1) audit activity on completion of contract review and acceptance for QRA Certification Agreements.
+Stage 1 audit which is conducted before the Certification audit at client’s option to provide a macro-level assessment of the status of implementation and identification of any major deficiencies in the compliance of the documented quality system with the requirements of the certification standards, for corrective actions to be taken in advance of the certification audit.
 It provides valuable inputs to give confidence to the clients and saves time for taking necessary corrective action, later.
 Stage 1 audit is done in all cases and it is also ensured that the auditor signs the conflict of interest before every visit.